Putnam exam

 https://canvas.colorado.edu/enroll/JHLEL7

 This is a community canvas course and not an official CU Boulder course.
-Once you join this canvas course, please fill the Google form (link on the canvas homepage) to verify your eligibility to participate in the Putnam exam.
-Then register for the competition with the link given on the canvas homepage.
-Note that if you register without filling the Google form, then your name will be removed from the list of participants.
-The canvas course will also serve as the main source for announcements regarding the competition, information regarding lunch/logistics on the competition day and will have resources for you to prepare for the exam.
+This canvas course will also serve as the main source for announcements regarding the competition, such as information regarding the practice sessions and information regarding lunch/logistics on the competition day.
+It will also have some resources for you to prepare for the exam.

 How difficult is the exam and how do I prepare for it?